tompaana/twitter-bot-fw-integration/README.md

     * You can verify the user/account in
       [Twitter Application Management portal](https://apps.twitter.com)
       on **Keys and Access Tokens** tab under **Your Access Token** (see **Owner**).
 4. That's it!
-Now you should be receiving replies from your bot.
+You should now be receiving replies from your bot.